alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 5,
+  slide_image2
+  filename="slide5.png"
-  :alt => "The previous slide with “something you value” highlighted."
+  alt="The previous slide with “something you value” highlighted."
 %}

 And it's taking **something you value** -- and we value all sorts of things.